Communicate openly and honestly with respect for our employees.

 We are committed to keeping our workforce up to date with news about what’s happening in the business and across the North West.

-We have a set of regular publications that do a great job of ensuring employees are kept informed, including our online news pages, quarterly magazine and briefing packs for our people managers.
+We have a set of regular publications that do a great job of ensuring employees are kept informed, including our online news pages, quarterly magazine, weekly leadership webinars and briefing packs for our people managers.

 We're always keen to receive feedback which we actively seek through all our communications.